johnboronkas/photosynthesis/README.md

 ## todo

-- [ ] update rules from V1 to V2 of the rulebook
+- [ ] update rules from V1 to V2 of the rulebook (just did a major refactor of the rules/command sections, sorry) (Andrew)
-- [ ] check game file to ensure it only has the necessary moves for playback
+- [ ] check game file to ensure it is suitable for machine learning purposes (rework and slim down as necessary, was just a throw together first shot) (Andrew?)
 - [ ] write rules for bot competition (round robin, speed per turn, delivery size limit, code must be checked in by the time of the match (9:00p)) and send email blast
   - list rules in the Bot.cs class
   - add instructions on the readme of how to make a bot
   - add link to version 2.0 rules for the game

-### stretch goals

   - [ ] Singleplayer challange
     - In a one player game, use all bots to see which scores the most amount of points

+### stretch goals

 - [ ] Move terminal commands into custom terminal module (so we can turn them off or redirect output to an interface, log file, or something down the line)
   - Use my terminal package?
 - [ ] Colors for terminal interface output